wraythezw/api-guidelines/graph/articles/coreTypes.md

 </EntityType>
 ```

-#### Contain the new type in an entity set elsewhere, and add a navigation property to the new type on the existing type.
+#### Option 2: Contain the new type in an entity set elsewhere, and add a navigation property to the new type on the existing type.

 Define the new entity type:
 ```xml